 Anti-Microbial Resistance (AMR) continues be a growing threat to global health.
 Tuberculosis is estimated to account for one-third of deaths due to AMR.
 To combat this health threat, every tuberculosis patient confirmed to be positive shall receive a first-line drug resistance test at a minimum.
 The ability to initiate proper treatment from the start is important for both patient health and the eradication of tuberculosis.

 Similar to tuberculosis, nontuberculous mycobacteria (NTM) infections are a rising health challenge in certain populations.
-Although NTM's can colonize body surfaces and secretions without causing disease, they have been associated with four distinct clinical syndromes; progressive pulmonary disease, disseminated disease in severely immunocompromised patients, and skin and soft tissue (including lymphatic) infections usually as a consequence of direct inoculation.
+Although NTM's can be found on body surfaces and in secretions without causing disease, they have been associated with four distinct clinical syndromes; progressive pulmonary disease, disseminated disease in severely immunocompromised patients, and skin and soft tissue (including lymphatic) infections usually as a consequence of direct inoculation.

 A complete mycobacteria menu provides the flexibility to detect a combination of tuberculosis, drug resistant tuberculosis and nontuberculous mycobacteria infections from a single patient sample.
 This provides complete information for patient care decisions.